 Dr. Stafford is an infectious disease epidemiologist with 28 years of experience, 20 in Africa, in the design, implementation, and evaluation of domestic and international HIV care and treatment programs as well as infrastructure development for clinical and epidemiological research.
 Domestically she directly implemented Ryan White funded programs as well as served as the Deputy Program Manager and Manager of the Continuous Quality Improvement Program for the Ryan White Part A Program for the Baltimore EMA.

-To start assessing the potential effectiveness of COVID-19 public health measures in sub-Saharan Africa, we conducted an ecological study using publicly-available data from Nigeria and South Africa from April 23rd, 2020 to May 1st, 2022 to describe patterns between population-level adoption of public health measures with the number of reported new COVID-19 cases across the different COVID-19 waves in these two countries.
+To start assessing the potential effectiveness of COVID-19 public health measures in sub-Saharan Africa, we conducted an ecological study using publicly available data from Nigeria and South Africa from April 23rd, 2020 to May 1st, 2022 to describe patterns between population-level adoption of public health measures with the number of reported new COVID-19 cases across the different COVID-19 waves in these two countries.
 Our preliminary results demonstrated how Nigeria’s consistent self-reported mask use never reached levels of 70% and its use declined with each wave.
 While in South Africa, mask use levels reached the upper nineties.
 The least adopted measures in both countries were avoiding grocery markets/pharmacies, avoiding spending time with individuals outside their households, and working at home.
 Consistent mask use and vaccination at high levels and preferably with the addition of at least one booster were shown to have an indirect relationship with new COVID-19 cases in these settings.
-As we face new COVID-19 variants and limited vaccine supply in Africa, it is essential to identify which public health measures are implementable with high adoption and fidelity for this unique context.
+As we prepare for the next pandemic, it is essential to identify which public health measures are implementable with high adoption and fidelity for this unique context.

-Dr. Thomas Kono, a bioinformatics analyst at the University of Minnesota Supercomputing Institute, has led the effort to assess SARS-CoV-2 phylogenetic changes and transmission potential over time within Nigeria.
-This Project 1 project involves the genetic analysis of SARS-CoV-2 genomes collected from patients in Nigeria and submitted to GISAID.
-Working with other researchers on the INFORM project, we were able to identify which viral sequences were collected during various “waves” of viral spread through Nigeria and which geographic region they were collected from.
-Comparisons among the samples revealed a pattern of increasing viral diversity over time, especially in the spike protein region, consistent with global patterns of SARS-CoV-2 evolution.
-Future efforts will involve identification of potential recombinant viral lineages and characterization of variation in mutation rate, both across Nigeria and across the viral genome.
+Dr. Thomas Kono, a bioinformatics analyst at the University of Minnesota Supercomputing Institute, led the effort to assess SARS-CoV-2 phylogenetic changes and transmission potential over time within Nigeria.
+This project involved the genomic analysis of SARS-CoV-2 genomes collected from patients in Nigeria and submitted to GISAID.
+Working with other researchers on the INFORM project, we were able to identify which viral sequences were circulating during each wave of the pandemic throughout Nigeria.
+The analysis revealed a pattern of increasing viral variation over time, especially in the spike protein region, consistent with global patterns of SARS-CoV-2 evolution (Figure 1).
+Additionally, the Nigeria Centre for Disease Control (NCDC) and state-run hospitals were the largest contributors to the sample collection efforts during the COVID-19 pandemic in Nigeria.
+However, the collection efforts shifted over time from NCDC in waves 1 to 3 to regional hospitals and other healthcare facilities in waves 4 and 5, although this pattern varied by geopolitical zone (GPZ).
+Sequencing efforts also shifted from research laboratories during the first waves to NCDC during waves 4 and 5.
+Our findings suggest a network of sequencing laboratories that includes at least one in each GPZ, linked to and coordinated by the national reference laboratory at NCDC might provide more balanced coverage for future pandemics and pathogen surveillance.

 Akros is a cutting-edge organization based in Lusaka, Zambia that establishes data-driven systems to improve the health and well-being of disadvantaged communities.
 We pride ourselves in our ground-level knowledge of the service delivery systems where we work, and our ability to provide novel, lasting solutions implemented in developing regions.
 Akros’s role within the INFORM Research Hub is to serve as the industry partner to support the translation of Research Hub findings into real-world operationalization through the utilization of the Reveal geospatial platform.
 Reveal is an open-source platform that uses spatial intelligence to drive the delivery of life-saving interventions.